Dog Food for Healthy Coat

 Fats That Show: Building Luster with the Right Dietary Balance

-Coat shine is built from the basics, and fats are one of the most visible levers.
-Diets that include omega-3 and omega-6 fatty acids are associated with improved coat condition and skin comfort (German, 2025).
-In real-world terms, this can show up as less “crispy” texture, fewer flakes after brushing, and a smoother lay of the fur.
+Fats are the most visible lever for coat shine.
+Diets with omega-3 and omega-6 fatty acids are associated with improved coat condition and skin comfort (German, 2025), which shows up as less “crispy” texture, fewer flakes after brushing, and a smoother lay of fur.

 Protein That Holds up: Strength, Texture, and Less Breakage